The people featured below have all contributed to the life and reputation of Norton in their own distinctive ways

 Nornable was fluent in French, athletic and very brave.
 He fought with the French resistance in 1944, joining the Maquisards who operated in the German occupied Ain district, He trained them in the use of small arms and explosives.

 They fought in the forests where surrender was not an option as prisoners on both sides faced torture and execution.
 He spent time in hiding with wounds to his chin and arm.

 When the area was clear of Germans he organised the return of agents to Britain.

 He was awardedthe Military Cross by the King in Edinburgh and also received the Croix de Guerre.

 After the war he returned to his previous job at the Public Works in Sheffield, retiring in 1975.
 He never married and lived alone at Norton.
-He rarely spoke of his wartime experiences but was often seen in Norton - at the cafe and Norton Hotel where he often took lunch. and died in 2002
+He rarely spoke of his wartime experiences but was often seen in Norton - at the cafe and Norton Hotel where he often took lunch.
+He died in 2002.

 Michael Joseph Gleeson came to England to work as a bricklayer.
 He married the daughter of his boss and took control of the business in 1903, The name of the business was changed to M J Gleeson in 1915.
 He lived at lower Meadowhead. opposite the Church with offices on the main road in the old brickyard (now Morrison’s Supermarket Petrol Station).

 He bought the Norton House estate in 1927 from Bernard Alexander Firth who also owned Norton Hall, including the Mansion House known as Norton House plus coal and mineral rights.
 It cost £7,000.

 The firm of MJ Gleeson started to build on Cloonmore Drive (named after Cloonmore in Galway, where “MJ” was born) in the early 1930s and over the next 30 years further houses were built on The Meads, Henley Avenue and Brocklehurst Avenue to the South and East of Norton House.